gadgetfather/manaplay/README.md

 From **Sidebar**

 - navigate to the Trending/Watchlater/Liked/Playlist/History page
-- navigate to the Home page back, click on the StormPlay logo
+- navigate to the Home page back, click on the ManaPlay logo
 - Log In/Log Out

   - Sign Up by following the link provided on the Log In page